How To Reverse Bleed, Fill Or Replace The Brake Fluid On Your Dirt Bike.

 - 8mm Wrench

-You Can Get All The Parts And Tools You Need Through Our Partner Links!
+You Can Get All The Parts And Tools To Reverse Bleed Your Brakes Through Our Partner Links!

 If you are replacing fluid, skim the old fluid when it reaches ¾ capacity, and continue until fresh fluid reaches the reservoir, then fill and remove a little more just to be safe.
 You can see the difference between the old and new brake fluid.
 When you are filling a dry system after a brake service, fill the system until the reservoir reaches ¾ capacity, then skim and fill a few more times to ensure all air is purged.